 When buying a home, it will be important for you and your real estate agent to identify a home that is less likely to have major deficiencies in the 4-point report.
 Be sure your real estate agent knows to ask how old the HVAC system is, prior to writing an offer.
 Find out if the seller has had it regularly serviced.
 When visiting a potential home to buy, note the condition of the roof…are the gutters full of leaves?
 Are branches dragging on the roof shingles?
 Look for leaking hose bibs and drip stains on tubs and faucets.
 Another big item is stains on the ceiling.
 Visible stains can be signs that a roof or A/C system is actively leaking.
 If the home does appear to have major deficiencies, be prepared to negotiate what will and won’t be repaired at the seller’s cost in the event something comes up on the 4-point inspection.

 As always, an experienced Realtor will be able to help you navigate the steps to buying or selling a home.
-For additional questions about inspections, the purchase contract, or obtaining homeowner’s insurance, give us a call!
+For additional questions about inspections, the purchase contract, or obtaining homeowner’s insurance, give us a call at (727) 400-3315.
 We’re here to help you with all your real estate needs in the Tampa Bay area.

 Latest Blog Posts